 Almost nothing can ruin the enjoyment of playing tennis as much as an elbow that hurts.
 Every stroke in the game requires flexing the joint and a follow through with force except for drop shots.
 Most people cannot tolerate the pain and avoid playing instead, a decision that sacrifices the benefits of healthy exercise and friendly competition.

 Golfers have the same problem for drives off the tee or chipping onto the green.
-An EpiTrain® orthopedic brace allows you to return to the sport that you love by helping reduce the pain and the tension.
+An EpiTrain® orthopedic brace allows you to return to sports by helping reduce the pain and the tension.

 Detecting a Need

-Tennis and golf elbows have a scientific name, epicondylitis, that describes the malady that occurs when you overuse the tendons in the joint, but many other circumstances can cause the condition as well.
+Tennis and golf elbows have a scientific name called epicondylitis.
+This describes the malady that occurs when you overuse the tendons in the joint.
+However, many other circumstances can cause the condition as well.

 The burning and stabbing pain that you feel leaves no room for doubt that you have a problem with your elbow.
-The need for exercise continues even when joints that hurt make it difficult, but you may benefit from a brace that helps relieve the discomfort.
+The need for exercise continues even when joints that hurt make it difficult.
+However, you may benefit from a brace that helps relieve the discomfort.

-Anyone can have a painful elbow from simple things like a strain or a sprain, and anyone who does repetitive work can suffer from it as well.
+Anyone can have a painful elbow from simple things like a strain or a sprain.
+Anyone who does repetitive work can suffer from it as well.
 Serious conditions that result after surgery can cause it, but a brace that lessens the discomfort can make the difference between suffering or not.

 The elbow seems to take the brunt when you fall forward or back.
 With an attempt to catch yourself, you may stretch the muscles and tendons in the joint and make them hurt.
 The effect may resemble the pain that you feel in delivering a powerful stroke in tennis or getting out of a bunker with your sand wedge.
 The intensity of the pain makes you want to prevent it from happening again.